bebraw/yeswejekyll/index.md

 In case you want to see what difference it makes, <a href="#" class="togglePatterns">you can toggle patterns on this page</a>.

+## Picking Photos and Imagery

+Another thing that can make a difference is the usage of stock footage.
+If you are just fooling around, you might want to try something like [lorempixel](http://lorempixel.com/) or [placekitten](http://placekitten.com/).
+Those give you a nice little syntax you may use to generate images on your site.
+This is particularly useful in the prototyping phase.

+Once things start to get more serious you will likely want to move onto something else and pick imagery based on context.
+I like to [compfight](http://compfight.com/) for this purpose.
+It uses Flickr as its backend but provides a lot saner interface than what they have over there.

+All you need to do is to make sure it is set to `Creative Commons` and attribute properly.
+Sometimes the licensing might constrain commercial usage so keep that in mind when looking for photos.
+There are times when you will come by a cool photos that have been licensed this way.
+It may very well be able to negotiate some kind of a licensing deal with the author.
+Sometimes they will just give you the permission for extra visibility.

+Of course in ideal case you have some imagery of your own available or you happen to know some photographer.
+There is a lot of footage out there if you just know where to look for it.

 ## Advanced Tricks

 TBD